BitVote/Demo/eth-entity/approach1/yellow_approach1.md

 However, this paper is not about the social and political approach to make it effective, it is about technically a decentralized accounting of this vote time.
+Both why it should be decentralized and social political approach will be in the whitepaper.

 In order to give each person one vote-hour per hour, you need to give people identities, and not give two identities to the same person.
-This will *not* be covered in this paper, instead it is delegated to a second system the 'OnePerID', for this purpose.
-Since this is such an important part, this might be disappointing.
+This will *not* be covered in this paper, instead it is delegated to a second system called OnePerID.
+Since it is such an important part, this might be disappointing.
 If too much so, perhaps you should wait until a later time when that problem has been analysed more.
-Note that the OnePerID system will be upgradable 'in operation'.
+Note that the OnePerID system will be upgradable in operation.

 **TODO** might have a section about early OnePerID ideas.

-## The need for decentralization
-**TODO**

 # The current technical approach
 The current approach is to use Ethereum contracts written in Serpent.
 This may